-Table 1 shows Judicial Branch satisfaction ratings of the Information Technology Program.
-The depiction demonstrates that courts and judicial offices are overall satisfied with IT support and performance, yet also indicates small percentages of displeased users.
-Dissatisfaction statements center around slow response times, lack of local IT staff, need for additional IT staff, ticketing system default prioritization, and FullCourt Enterprise implementation slowness.
-Much of the dissatisfaction has an underlying theme of staff hiring and retention challenges, as well as IT staff retraining efforts causing delays.
+Table 1 shows Judicial Branch satisfaction ratings of the Court Technology Program.
+The depiction demonstrations that courts and judicial offices are typically "Very Satisfied" and "Satisfied" with IT support and performance, yet also indicates small percentages of displeased users.
+Dissatisfaction themes center around dislike of the Help Desk Ticketing System, specifically lack of personal response and delayed response times when support needs are time sensitive.
+In addition, there are some concerns with audio/video system issues causing court delays.